 15.4.1 Scatterplot

 The subcommand SCATTERPLOT produces an xy plot of the data.
-The different values of the optional third variable var3 will result in different colours and/or markers for the plot.
+GRAPH uses the third variable var3, if specified, to determine the colours and/or markers for the plot.
 The following is an example for producing a scatterplot.

 GRAPH